benjaminaschultz/shakespeare/README.md

 ===========
 Copy shakespeare.py, data and content\_sources to your pythonpath.

+To intsall an example knowledge set, copy examples' contents to $HOME/.shakespeare

 Depends on `bibtexparser`, `feedparser` `scikit-learn` packages, which can be installed via pip

     pip install bibtexparser scikit-learn feedparser